acweathersby/sherpa/README.md

 ## Usage

+> Sherpa compiler requires an installation of the LLVM library to build native
+> parsers.
+Please review the [LLVM parsers guide](./doc/llvm_parser_guide.md) to make sure you're able to build
+> these type of parsers.

 Currently Sherpa is only available as a direct download of the Github Repo .
 It can be included in existing cargo projects by adding the following to the Cargo.toml file:

 ```toml